rgm/read52/29-jeremy-ashkenas.md

-forget that we're writing for the reader too, and we pretend like we're only writing for the machine because we understand the problem space, or understand the engineering, if we were only writing for the machine we never would have stopped writing in machine code, right?
+forget that we're writing for the reader too, and we pretend like we're only writing for the machine because we understand the problem space, or understand the engineering, if we were only writing for the machine we never would have stopped writing in machine code.
 Because we would still speak to the processor in the way that the processor is best equipped to understand.
-But the entire history of programming languages is a history of trying to find the optimal position for the hardware of the time, where you can address both audiences at once, where you can speak clearly to the machine as well as the reader and we're shifting ever more towards the reader as we go along, because the fundamental point is that the machine doesn't care, right.
+But the entire history of programming languages is a history of trying to find the optimal position for the hardware of the time, where you can address both audiences at once, where you can speak clearly to the machine as well as the reader and we're shifting ever more towards the reader as we go along, because the fundamental point is that the machine doesn't care.
 In the end the machine doesn't care at all.
 Doesn't care if you feed it from instructions carefully poked into main memory with tweezers, or if you generate code that generates code that generates code.
 The computer isn't going to pat